developerpiru/VisualizeTRACS/README.md

 **The latest release can be downloaded [here](https://github.com/developerpiru/VisualizeTRACS/releases/)**

-**A sample TRACS output file can be downloaded [here](https://github.com/developerpiru/VisualizeTRACS/blob/master/SampleTRACS-Output.csv)**
+**A sample TRACS output file can be downloaded [here](https://github.com/developerpiru/VisualizeTRACS/blob/master/SampleTRACS-Output.csv) to test VisualizeTRACS**

 # Table of Contents